nelllyx/Anon-Therapy/THERAPIST_DUMMY_DATA_README.md

 - All passwords are set to "password123" for testing purposes
 - Email addresses are unique and follow a consistent pattern
-- Phone numbers are unique and follow US format
+- Phone numbers are unique and follow Nigerian format (+234)
 - License numbers are sequential and unique
 - Profile avatars point to placeholder image paths
 - All therapists are set to "active" status and verified by default
+- Education backgrounds reflect Nigerian universities
+- Bios include culturally relevant context (e.g., "rooted in Nigerian dietary traditions")
+- Some therapists are multilingual (e.g., "Fluent in Yoruba, Igbo, and English")